Naruu/gotgan/security/microservices_security_in_action/ms_security_in_action.md

 - hard to trace the request
   - three pillars of observability: log, metrics, traces
   - request may go through multiple microservices before leaving the system since it enters.
-- conatiners are immutable, but allowed clients are dynamically decided.
-  - store access-control policy in different server(the policy administration end-point)
+- conatiners are immutable, but allowed clients are dynamically decided.- - store access-control policy in different server(the policy administration end-point)
   - push model: the policy administration end-point pushes policy updates to the interstes mocioservices
   - pull model: each microservice polls the policy administration end-point
   - certificate should be rotated, injected when the service boots up
 - sharing user context is hard since distributed
 - polyglot architecture -> each one use different tech stack

 ### 1.3 Key Security fundamentals

-- Authentication: identify the request party
+- Authentication: identify-the request party
   - clarify the audience first
   - system delegates human user: OAuth 2.0
-  - authenticate human user: MFA(Multi Factor Authentication) ex) OTP, FIDO(Fast Identity Online)
+  - authenticate human user: MFA(Multi Factor Authentication) ex) OTP, FIDO(Fast-Identity-Online)
   - authenticate system: certificates, JWT
 - Integrity: check if the data is not modified
   - data in transit: sing-in. ex) TLS, https
   - data in rest: audit trailing, periodically calculate message digest of audit trail, encyrpt, and store securely
-- nonrepundiation: the microservice can not deny that he didn't do the transaction
+- nonrepundiation: the microservice can not deny that he didn't-do the transaction
   - digital signature, record of signature and timestamp
-- confidentiality: protect from uninteded disclosure
+- confidentiality- protect from uninteded disclosure
   - when hijacked, data should not be understandable
   - encryption.
 However, it is expensive
   - data in transmit: ex) TLS \
     with proxy server,
-    - TLS bridging: proxy server terminates TLS connection and creates a new one.
+    - TLS bridging- proxy server terminates TLS connection and creates a new one.
 Data is readable in the proxy server.
     - TLS tunneling: proxy server creates a tunnel.
 Data is unreadable in the proxy server.
   - data in rest: database
 - availiability: the system should be running, no matter what